 Licensed Clinical Psychologist

-Inclusive, Affirming, Culturally-Responsive Teletherapy for Clients in CA, MA, and VA
+Inclusive, Affirming, Culturally-Responsive Teletherapy for Clients in CA, MA, DC, and VA

 You want to be heard, seen, and valued

 Of course you do ~ we all do!